The Hadza

 Within the intricate tapestry of Hadza life, men wield their bows with precision, pursuing majestic prey such as giraffes, zebras, and impalas, their arrows laced with the venom of the earth.

-Meanwhile, women deftly gather nature’s bounty, from succulent berries to golden honey, their efforts accounting for the lion’s share of the tribe’s daily sustenance.
+Meanwhile, women deftly gather nature’s bounty.
+From succulent berries to golden honey, their efforts account for the lion’s share of the tribe’s daily sustenance.

 Yet, amidst their communal ethos lies a whispered truth: not all treasures return to the collective hearth.
 Men, in moments clandestine, indulge in the spoils of their hunts, savouring the sweetness of small game and the tang of wild fruits beneath the vast African sky.